iutsav12/TalentHub/README.md

 ## ⚠️ Known Issues / Limitations

 - 🔄 **Job Reordering:**
-  Drag-and-drop reordering only works reliably when moving jobs **downwards**.
+  Drag-and-drop reordering only works reliably when moving jobs **upwards**.
-  Moving jobs **upwards** currently does not reorder as expected.
+  Moving jobs **downwards** currently does not reorder as expected.
 - 🐢 **Kanban Board Performance:**
   The Kanban board becomes **sluggish with large datasets (1000+ candidates)**.
   Optimization (e.g., virtualization, lazy-loading) is needed to improve performance.